TedHusted/awake/awake.md/awake.md

 “OK, show me your neck.”

-Julie pulls back her hair, Jill checks for any redness or swelling.
+Julie pulls back her hair.
+Jill checks for any redness or swelling.

 “Perfect.
 The injection site is all clear.
 Let’s start the setup wizard.”
 Jill lays the phone down on the center island.
-Julie sits on a stool next to her mom so they both could see the phone.
+Julie sits on a stool next to her mom.
+Now they could both could see the phone.

 The wizard displays an animated cartoon x-ray of a person’s skull in profile.
 There is a tiny square speck just behind where the ear would be.
-An animated phone appears and radiates a line to the speck, flowing back and forth.
+An animated phone appears and radiates a line to the speck.
+The line flows back and forth.

 The wizard begins speaking in a pleasant, professional voice.
-“Your NeuraConnect X-3000 is a state-of-the-art brain computer interface that synchronizes text messages with an app on your mobile device.
+“Your NeuraConnect X-3000 is a state-of-the-art brain computer interface.
+It synchronizes text messages with an app on your mobile device.
 When you receive text messages, they are forwarded to the X-3000.
-You can send messages from X-3000 to the app, and the app processes the text like any other SMS message.
+You can send messages from X-3000 to the app.
+It processes the text like any other SMS message.
 The app keeps a log of the messages, just as if they were sent by conventional SMS.
 The messaging experience with another person is seamless.

 “Are you ready to connect?” asks the app.

 Julie reaches over and presses YES.

-In her head, Julie “sees” a text message hovering before her eyes that says “Welcome to the X-3000, Juliette Kreuk!”
+In her head, Julie “sees” a text message hovering before her eyes.
+It says “Welcome to the X-3000, Juliette Kreuk!”

 “Wow, Mom, I can see a message hanging in front of my eyes.”